Jyothirmai-09/Quiz-Weather-Web-App/README.md

-# Quiz-Weather-Web-App
 # Quiz & Weather Web App

-This is a simple, attractive single-page web application that allows users to:
+A simple, visually appealing web application that allows users to:
-- **Check the current weather** for any city (demo data for popular cities).
+- **Check the current weather** for any city (demo data for London, Paris, New York, Tokyo).
 - **Take a fun interactive quiz** with instant feedback and score tracking.

 ## ✨ Features

 - **Current Weather**
-  - Enter a city name and see demo weather data for London, Paris, New York, or Tokyo.
+  - Enter a city name and see demo weather data.
-  - The background and weather card color change based on the weather type.
+  - Background and weather card color change based on weather type.

 - **Interactive Quiz**
   - Five basic multiple-choice questions.
   - Instant feedback on answers.
   - Score tracker.
+  - Fun appreciation animation (falling confetti) and applause sound when you finish the quiz.

 - **Modern, Responsive UI**
   - Soft gradients and card effects for a visually appealing experience.